gerryzhou/arlims/DEV_SETUP.md

 If multiple Java runtimes/jdk's are installed, for the sake of Maven it's helpful to set JAVA_HOME to the Java 11 jdk directory.

+Nodejs should be installed for running the app in development with live reload capability.

 Add development database and api information in ~/.spring-boot-devtools.properties:
 ```
 arlims.db.primary.driverClassName=oracle.jdbc.OracleDriver